 Our first two cohorts designed and built Prism, a digital tool for crowd-sourced humanities interpretation, visualization, and textual analysis.
 Our third and fourth cohorts re-imagined Ivanhoe, a WordPress theme enabling collaborative criticism through roleplay.
 Our fifth cohort explored sonification of humanities data with the project Clockwork.
 Stay tuned for news about our incoming cohort!

 Beginning as a 2011-2013 pilot project supported by a grant from the Andrew W. Mellon Foundation to UVa Library’s Scholarly Communication Institute, the Praxis Program is now generously supported by UVa Library and GSAS.

-The Praxis fellowship replaces recipients’ teaching responsibilities for the academic year.
-Fellows are expected to devote 10 hours per week in the Scholars’ Lab.
+The Praxis fellowship replaces recipients’ teaching responsibilities for the academic year by providing $10,000 to replace teaching wages.
+Accordingly, fellows are expected to devote 10 hours per week to their work in the Scholars’ Lab.
 A call for applicants will be announced in January 2017.

 Applicants must be doctoral students in the humanities, social sciences or the arts at the University of Virginia.

 Applicants must be enrolled full time in the year for which they are applying.

 Applicants must still be drawing upon their regular funding packages as part of their doctoral program.
 I.e. students will typically be in years 2-5 of their program during the year the fellowship will be held.

 The application process for Praxis is simple!
 You apply individually, and we assemble the team, through a process that includes group interviews and input from peers.
 To start, we only ask for a letter of intent.
 The letter should include:

 - summary of the applicant’s plan for use of digital technologies in your research;

 - summary of what skills, interests, methods the applicant will bring to the Praxis Program;